sennerholm/craft-kubernetes-workshop/labs/monitoring-and-health-checks.md

 ### Experiment with Readiness Probes

 Force the `monolith` container readiness probe to fail.
-Use the `curl` command to toggle the readiness probe status:
+Use the `curl` command to toggle the readiness status of the application:

 ```
 curl http://127.0.0.1:10081/readiness/status